We are committed to providing an accessible user experience for all website visitors.

 2. Pick the Best Times to Visit

 Probably the biggest question on your mind upon deciding when to go to Universal Orlando is "When are crowds going to be the lowest?"
 As a rule of thumb, we recommend heading to the parks on weekdays, if possible — especially during peak times including the week of Thanksgiving, winter break, spring break and summer break.
-Historically, September has been the best month to visit since tadpoles will have just gone back to school.
+Historically, September has been the best month to visit since tadpoles have just gone back to school.
 We also highly recommend avoiding the parks on big holidays such as Thanksgiving, Christmas and New Year's.
 Be sure to check out our Orlando Crowd Calendar, as well as our Best Times to Visit post to see exactly which dates will most likely have the lowest crowds.
 However, we toadally understand that these busiest times may be the only times you can visit, so this is exactly where our tips come in handy!

 3. Stay at a Universal Orlando Resort Hotel